cindidong/DH110/Assignments/1/README.md

 ## Website 2: [Music Theory](https://www.musictheory.net/)
 ### About
+I found Music Theory through a Google search for music theory, similar to how the target audience of mid-aged men might find it.
+There are free music theory lessons, exercises, and tools.
+There are also paid premium apps for music theory, which they advertise heavily in the landing page.
+I will only be analyzing the [free music theory lessons section](https://www.musictheory.net/lessons), as this is the focus of my project (and I don't want to pay for the apps).

 ### Heuristic Evaluation
+This website is obviously designed as a mobile app, even though it's a website.
+This is probably because this is a free preview of their paid music theory app.
+However, this means that many features of this website do not make sense.
+Music Theory should focus on redesigning specifically with a website in mind, rather than reusing the mobile app design.
+Similar to The Method Behind the Music, they also have issues with lesson navigation, which they should focus on to make the experience much less frustrating for the user.
+Thus, these issues and the ones further discussed below create a confusing experience for mid-aged men.

 #### 1: Visibility of system status
 #### 2: Match between system and the real world
 #### 3: User control and freedom